 After completing and submitting their application, students should confirm their submission by exiting and re-entering WebAdvisor and following the same link, to check the status of their application.

 Be sure to pay any fees associated with attending your convocation ceremony (gown rental and additional tickets).

 After applications have been submitted:

-After a student applies for graduation, and after the Last Class Day (the last day to drop courses for that semester), Program/Academic Evaluations are printed by the Registrar's Office and sent to the Program Counsellor.
-Evaluations are assessed by the Program Counsellor and Faculty Advisor to determine the graduation status of the student.
+After a student applies for graduation, and after the Last Class Day (the last day to drop courses for that semester), the Registrar's Office sends application requests to Program Counsellors.
+They are assessed by the Program Counsellor and Faculty Advisor to determine the graduation status of the student.
 A student may fall into one of three categories: "Eligible to Graduate", "Tentative Graduation" (need to successfully complete courses in progress), or "Not Eligible to Graduate".
 This decision is then returned to the Registrar's Office.
 Students who are not eligible to graduate will be contacted by your Program Counsellor via email or phone.